List of modern great powers: Italy (1871–)

-Besides, Italy has as one of the most advanced economies in the world as the eighth-largest economy by nominal GDP (third in the European Union), the sixth-largest national wealth and the third-largest central bank gold reserve.
+Besides, Italy has one of the most advanced economies in the world as the eighth-largest economy by nominal GDP (third in the European Union), the sixth-largest national wealth, and the third-largest central bank gold reserve.
 It ranks very high in life expectancy, quality of life, healthcare, and education.
 The country is considered a great power and it plays a prominent role in regional and global economic, military, cultural, and diplomatic affairs.
 Italy is a founding and leading member of the European Union and a member of numerous international institutions, including the United Nations, NATO, the OECD, the Organization for Security and Co-operation in Europe, the World Trade Organization, the Group of Seven, the G20, the Union for the Mediterranean, the Latin Union, the Council of Europe, Uniting for Consensus, and many more.
 The source of many inventions and discoveries, the country has long been a global centre of art, music, literature, philosophy, science and technology, and fashion, and has greatly influenced and contributed to diverse fields including cinema, cuisine, sports, jurisprudence, banking, and business.
 As a reflection of its cultural wealth, Italy has the world's largest number of World Heritage Sites (58), and is the fourth-most visited country in the world.

-Moreover, Italy contributes greatly to scientific research; in 2023, Italy was the sixth-biggest producer of scientific articles.
+Moreover, Italy contributes significantly to scientific research; in 2023, it was the sixth-largest producer of scientific articles.
 Italy operates some permanent research stations in Antarctica.
 In terms of spaceflight capability, the country owns the Broglio Space Centre.
 The country is a major contributor to the European Space Agency and the International Space Station.

 However, due to internal political instability, a large public debt, a diminishing economic productivity, low economic growth in the last fifteen years and a significant Centre-North/South socio-economic divide, Italy is often considered as the least of the great powers.